-Your overseas reputation or financial capabilities may grant you certain advantages; however, both global companies and start-ups face similar challenges when it comes to understanding Chinese consumers and their buying behaviours; China’s unique, ever-changing digital ecosystem as well as the way people live and interact in it.
+Your overseas reputation or financial capabilities may grant you certain advantages.
+However, both international companies and start-ups face similar challenges when it comes to understanding Chinese consumers and their buying behaviors.

 It is not exaggerated to say that Chinese consumers are scared of new and unknown brands.

 China is huge and thus the Chinese market is a complicated one in the sense that there are countless producers.
 Yes, merchants are selling everything you need for life here.
 Meanwhile, the legal system to protect consumers from fake goods is not yet as fully developed as in the West.